polothy/blog/content/post/2018-10-09-makefile-dotfiles.md

 _What's happening?_

-* First, create the `HOMEFILES` varible which is a list of our files in the `dotfiles/home` directory.
+* First, create the `HOMEFILES` variable which is a list of our files in the `dotfiles/home` directory.
 A list in `make` is just space separated list,
   EG: `foo bar baz` is a list of three items.
 * `DOTFILES` variable is used to create a list of files that we want to create in